Ray Fisher (baseball): Semi-pro and minor leagues

 After stellar performances on the college mound, he was offered a position pitching with a semi-pro team in Valleyfield, Quebec in the summer of 1907.
 In 1908 and 1909 he pitched in the minor leagues for Hartford in the Connecticut League, going 12–1 in his first partial season (batting .304) and 25–4 the following year with 243 strikeouts.
-Because of his contract with Hartford, Fisher was no longer eligible to play on the Middlebury team, but he served as Middlebury's coach in 1910 during his Senior year.
+Because of his contract with Hartford, Fisher was no longer eligible to play on the Middlebury team, but he served as Middlebury's coach in 1910 during his senior year.
 Fisher jumped at the first major league opportunity to come his way, thinking it might be the only offer he would get, and his contract was sold to the New York Highlanders (Yankees).
 He soon learned, however, that the New York Giants and Boston Red Sox were also interested in signing him.
 He reported to the Highlanders in 1910 following his graduation from Middlebury, bringing along—to the amusement of his new teammates—his homemade bat from off the farm.

 New York Yankees

 Dubbed the "Vermont Schoolmaster" because he taught Latin at Newton Academy in New Jersey during his first offseason, Fisher pitched for New York from 1910 to 1917, spending 1918 in the Army stationed at Fort Slocum off New Rochelle.
 As a rookie, the newspapers were frequently comparing Fisher to Highlander's spitball pitcher Jack Chesbro, and early in his tenure with the Yankees Fisher was also cited by Ty Cobb and Nap Lajoie as one of the 12 best pitchers in the American League, both players also listing Ed Walsh, Russ Ford, Walter Johnson and Smoky Joe Wood.
 In October 1910, at the end of his rookie season, Fisher pitched against Christy Mathewson in game five of the New York Inter-League Series, a precursor to the Subway Series, losing to Mathewson 5-1.
-His ERA ranked fifth in the league in 1915.
+His earned run average ranked fifth in the league in 1915.
 Fisher was known for his stamina as a pitcher, considered a "workhorse" for the Yankees, but the following year, 1916, a bout of pleurisy resulted in crippling his effectiveness, and causing him to miss about a month of the season.
 (Doctors later thought that Fisher had probably had tuberculosis.)
 In the first game after his return, however, Fisher pitched a shutout against Walter Johnson.
 From 1911 to 1915, during the offseason, Fisher was also employed as Middlebury College's first "Physical Director".

 In 1915 he was hired as athletic director at Sewanee: The University of the South, in which capacity he coached the baseball and basketball teams, and assisted with the football team.
 However, he soon had to resign due to the prolonged illness of his mother.